BU-Spark/CS506-Fall2020-Projects/covid_food_business_team2/README.md

   3. Step by step approach for cleaning data and answering strategic questions

 ### Project Scope

-### Project Description

-  This project will create a database of restaurants from variable sources to undertand how those businesses have benn impacted bu Coivd-19.
+  This project is to create a consolidated database of restaurants by data source Google Place API, Yelp, GrubHub, Uber Eats, Safegraph, city of Boston.
+To understand how thses restaurants have been impacted by Covid-19.
+To understand the impact of various goverment policies and assistance program on the boston food business.There are four delivarables and the last deadline is 2020/12/09.

 #### Data souces
   - Google Place API --  restuarants: name , type, business status, rating, longitude ，latitude， opening_hours [API](https://developers.google.com/places/web-service/details)